Diwakar98/Student_Database_Management_System/README.md

 You would get the output as a text file named "Output.txt" under the inner directory named "Sample_Input_Output"

-Sample Input and Output are also given. (input.txt and output.txt)
+Sample Input and Output are also given in the inner directory "Sample_Input_Output"